-Compressors, motors and batteries are fascinating.
-They present a unique set of engineering challenges, bringing together mechanical, thermal, electromagnetic and aero-acoustic design.
-As a multidisciplinary team at Dyson, we look at the most cutting-edge technology and research from universities, aerospace companies and even NASA, and then apply them to the problems we’re looking at.
-Often, we start from a blank sheet of paper and I really enjoy this creative, problem-solving side of my job.
+Motors, batteries and power systems are fascinating.
+They present a unique set of engineering challenges, bringing together areas of mechanical, thermal, electromagnetic and aero-acoustic design.
+As a multidisciplinary team at Dyson, we perform our own research as well as looking at cutting-edge technology from universities, aerospace companies and even NASA.
+Often, we start our projects from a blank sheet of paper; I really enjoy this creative, problem-solving side of my job.

-As an Advanced Design Engineer, I’m now working in technical research.
-We supply a lot of the motors and power electronics systems that go into Dyson machines, as well as feeding into our electric vehicle research and next-generation technology.
-We collaborate with the automotive team at Hullavington and it feels like our electric vehicle research is really cutting-edge.
-We’re looking at things where there’s no precedent on the market and the powertrain technology we’re working on could be market-leading in terms of performance.
+My current role is Lead Research Engineer working in the Technical Research team.
+We supply a lot of the motors and power electronics systems that go into Dyson machines, as well as feeding into energy storage research and next-generation technologies.
+We collaborate with the NPI teams to drive technological progress across the Dyson product range, as well as helping to create whole new categories.
+In some cases, we’re looking at things where there’s no precedent on the market and are truly exploring the unknown.

-I’ve learnt a broad set of skills by interacting with all the different teams, but bringing them all together is a big challenge – it’s often elements of lots of different team ideas that create the right solution.
-I’ve also been able to develop my interpersonal skills as a design engineer, presenting to senior executives who are very interested in the projects we work on.
+I’ve learnt a broad set of skills by interacting with all the different teams, bringing them together is a big challenge – the best engineering solution is always a careful, integrated design considering elements from many areas.
+I’ve also been able to develop my interpersonal skills by interacting with suppliers and presenting to senior executives who are always very interested in the projects we work on.

-Since joining Dyson, I’ve been able to apply on a daily basis what I learnt during my degree in Mechanical Engineering with Automotive.
-We deal with high-precision and complex systems, which has enabled me to simulate how something might perform in real life.
-I’ve also learnt more about manufacturing processes through interacting with suppliers around the world, and now have a detailed appreciation of things that need to happen in a successful supply chain.
-It’s amazing going from sketches in a book to a production line in Singapore being able to make the item every four seconds for you.
+Since joining Dyson, I’ve been able to apply on a daily basis what I learnt during my degree in Mechanical Engineering.
+We deal with high-precision and complex systems, often using simulation tools to predict and model how things will behave in real life.
+I’ve learnt more about manufacturing processes through interacting with suppliers around the world, and now have a detailed appreciation of the things that need to happen in a successful supply chain.
+It’s amazing going from sketches in a book to a production line in Singapore and being able to produce a motor every few seconds.